pytorch/pytorch/aten/src/README.md

+# ATen (A tensor library)

 This directory contains the low-level tensor libraries for PyTorch, as well as the new ATen C++ bindings.

+## Low-level tensor libraries for PyTorch
 The low-level libraries trace their lineage from the original Torch.
 There are multiple variants of the library, summarized here: